A New Name

 Grab a bible and a sheet of paper.
 Insert the paper into the bible.

-We are covered in the name of Jesus.
+Jesus’s name covers us.
 Look at that bible.
 If you enfold paper in it, then you can’t see it and the fate of that bible is the fate of that paper.
-You throw it into a fire, both are destroyed.
-You dip it in water, both get wet.
+They burn together if you set fire to one.
+Both drip with water if you dip one of them in water.

 In those days Jesus came from Nazareth of Galilee and was baptized by John in the Jordan.
 And when he came up out of the water, immediately he saw the heavens being torn open and the Spirit descending on him like a dove.
 And a voice came from heaven, “You are my beloved Son; with you I am well pleased.”Mar 1:9-11 (ESV)

-That validation extends to us when we are covered by that name.
+That validation extends to us.
 We have been called to be and are indeed, the SONS of GOD!

 The name Jesus is the name of salvation.